JavaScript: Logical operators

 const length = password.length;

-We'll write a function checking the apartment.
+Let's write a function that checks the apartment.
 It takes two arguments: the area (a number) and the street name (a string):

 const isGoodApartment = (area, street) => {

-// Via a variable to make sure the function is not too long
+// Via a variable so the function isn't too long

 const result = area >= 100 || (area >= 80 && street === 'Main Street');